Campus

 Companies, startups and technology parks surrounding Otaniemi will be integrated more firmly to support the creation of new information and innovations on campus.
 The region tries new functional solutions and the creative common use of spaces for the needs of different user groups.

 In Otaniemi of the future, work, living, and services in the residential area link up in a unique way.
-The number of jobs and residential buildings will increase, and transit connections improved with the introduction of the metro in 2017.
-Commuting to Otaniemi will be even easier in the future as the Jokeri Light Rail will start operating in 2024.
+The number of jobs and residential buildings will increase, and transit connections improved with the introduction of the metro in 2017 and light rail tram 15 in 2023.

 Aalto logo